ENSpeak the language you have been studying.

 Long Turn (Cue Card)

 You receive a cue card with a task.
-You have 1 minute to prepare, then must speak for up to 2 minutes continuously without interruption.
+You have 1 minute to prepare, then must speak for up to 2 minutes continuously.
 The examiner may ask one or two follow-up questions.

 Part 3